The Plastic Problem

 Plastic is Popular

 Since the 1950s, plastic production has increased exponentially.
 Plastic is easy to produce in bulk, inexpensive, versatile, and extremely durable.
 It is used to build cars, planes, computers, bridges, homes and so many of the products we use every day.
-Strength and durability, the reasons we depend on plastic, are the same attributes that make plastic difficult to decompose.
+The reasons we depend on plastic are the same attributes that make plastic difficult to recycle under current technologies.

 million metric tons